Lung Cancer Program

 Surgery

 Surgery is usually required for the removal of cancerous tumors in the lung/s.
-Where possible, treatment is performed using minimally invasive techniques or approaches called Robotic-Assisted Thoracoscopic Surgery and Video-Assisted Thoracic Surgery (VATS).
+Where possible, treatment is performed using minimally invasive techniques which mean smaller incisions, less pain, shorter hospitals stays, and faster recovery times compared to traditional open surgery.
+Technologically advanced minimally invasive options include:

-It is important to remember, that the type of surgery performed can vary depending on the size, localization, and extent of the cancer.
+The type of surgery performed can vary depending on the size, localization, and extent of the cancer.
 Some additional surgical treatment options include:

-• Pneumonectomy: A surgery in which the lung is completely removed.
+• Pneumonectomy: The lung is completely removed.

 • Complex surgeries: